 Facebook has been testing the Reels feature on the app for some time, focusing on India due to the fact this market has TikTok banned.
 This launch in the US showcases how serious Facebook is taking the threat of TikTok, understanding that there is a huge opportunity to bring short-form video to an audience not yet tapped into by TikTok.

 It is interesting to note that the feature will be pushed through groups, something the platform has done when seeding out audio social tools.
 As reported by Facebook, groups on the platform are used by over a billion users every month – this is seemingly where most of the engagement is occurring on the platform.
-What is also interesting is Facebook Reels like TikTok and IG Reels will help deliver content beyond existing audiences, helping to maximise organic reach and get noticed on the platform – this is something that is much of the allure of TikTok, with many creators building their whole career from viral videos on the platform!
+What is also interesting is Facebook Reels like TikTok and IG Reels will help deliver content beyond existing audiences, helping to maximize organic reach and get noticed on the platform – this is something that is much of the allure of TikTok, with many creators building their whole career from viral videos on the platform!
 One final thing to note is that Facebook is expanding tests of recommending IG Reels on Facebook, helping creators reach cross-platform to further content exposure.

 Instagram Tests “Selected People” Feature In Stories